ibm-cloud-docs/FileStorage/File-Storage-FAQ.md

 ## Will firewalls/security groups impact performance?

 We recommend running storage traffic on a vlan which bypasses the firewall as a best practice.
 Running storage traffic through software firewalls will increase latency and adversely affect storage performance.

+## What happens to my data when {{site.data.keyword.filestorage_short}} Volumes are deleted?

+When storage is deleted any pointers to the data on that volume are removed thus the data becomes completely inaccessible.
+If the physical storage is re-provisioned to another account a new set of pointers are assigned.
+There is no way for the new account to access any data that may have been on the physical storage, the new set of pointers shows all 0's.
+When new data is written to the volume/LUN, any inaccessible data that still exists gets overwritten.